spherity/spherity-research/docs/Securing-Digital-Identity-Quantum-Vulnerabilities.md

   <figcaption><strong>Figure 1.</strong> SSI triangle extended with trust control plane and semantic supply chain.</figcaption>
 </figure>

-## 4. Attack taxonomy for VCs, VPs, wallets, and trust infrastructure {#4-attack-taxonomy-for-vcs-vps-wallets-and-trust-infrastructure}
+<h2 id="4-attack-taxonomy-for-vcs-vps-wallets-and-trust-infrastructure">4.
+Attack taxonomy for VCs, VPs, wallets, and trust infrastructure</h2>

 A quantum attacker does not need to attack every part of an identity ecosystem.
 It is enough to compromise the weakest public-key dependency on the verification path.
 In identity systems, this path can be longer than in a blockchain transaction.
 A verifier may depend on the credential proof, the holder-binding proof, the issuer DID or certificate, a trust list, a status list, a DNS name, a schema, a policy registry, and a timestamping or audit service.